davidlaprade/davidlaprade.github.io/_posts/2023-08-04-programming-fast-and-slow.md

 distinguished](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) between
 two different modes of thinking:

-* type 1, or "fast" thinking
+* type-1, or "fast" thinking
-* type 2, or "slow" thinking
+* type-2, or "slow" thinking

 The former is the kind of thinking that's automatic, low-effort, instinctual.
 It can be done while driving a car.
 When you decide what to do about a lion